-Rare, highly penetrant variants in a small number of genes (CDKN2A and CDK4) are associated with familial melanoma.
-These variants show an autosomal dominant inheritance pattern.
-Only 1–2% of melanomas are due to pathogenic variants.1,2
+Rare, highly variants in a small number of genes (CDKN2A and CDK4) are associated with familial melanoma.
+These variants show an pattern.
+Only 1–2% of melanomas are due to in these genes.

 - multiple melanomas in the same person